daisyliu0225/I2P_pj3_new/README.md

 # NTHU I2P3   MiniChess AI

-this is the final project for I2P2 course.
+This is the final project for I2P2 course.
 It takes up 9 pts for the final score.
+It is used to design and implement an AIthat can play the boardgame chess.

 ## What I did

-the minimax method
+the minimax method:

 the alpha-beta method:
+By pruning

 ## versions